jamsch/expo-speech-recognition/README.md

 ### Permissions

-You may want to know or request the required permissions for starting speech recognition prior to starting the recognition.
+You should request permissions prior to starting recognition.
 This library exports two functions: `getPermissionsAsync` and `requestPermissionsAsync` for this purpose.
+If you do not request permissions or the user has denied permissions after starting, expect an `error` event with the `error` code set to `not-allowed`.

 ```ts
 import { ExpoSpeechRecognitionModule } from "@jamsch/expo-speech-recognition";